-As of March 31, 2016, a 100 basis point change in short term interest rates would impact our net book value by approximately \$1.0 million, based on the current net fixed rate exposure from our investments and interest rate derivatives.
+As of June 30, 2016, a 100 basis point change in short-term interest rates would impact our net book value by approximately \$1.0 million, based on the current net fixed rate exposure from our investments and interest rate derivatives.

 Interest rate swaps are agreements in which a series of interest rate flows are exchanged with a third party (counterparty) over a prescribed period.
 The notional amount on which swaps are based is not exchanged.
 In general, our swaps are "pay fixed" swaps involving the exchange of floating rate interest payments from the counterparty for fixed interest payments from us.
 This can effectively convert a floating rate debt obligation into a fixed rate debt obligation.
 Interest rate swaps may be subject to margin calls.
 Similarly, an interest rate cap or floor agreement is a contract in which we purchase a cap or floor contract on a notional face amount.
 We will make an upfront payment to the counterparty for which the counterparty agrees to make future payments to us should the reference rate (typically LIBOR) rise above (cap agreements) or fall below (floor agreements) the "strike" rate specified in the contract.
 Payments on an annualized basis will equal the contractual notional face amount multiplied by the difference between the actual reference rate and the contracted strike rate.
+As of June 30, 2016, we had no interest rate swaps.